MysteryPancake/After-Effects-Fun/README.md

 Object.keys(this); // ["leak", "leak_5", "hello", "leak_hello"]
 ```

-Using this concept, you can store multiple types of data in one variable name.
+Using this concept, you can store multiple types of data in one variable name:

 ```javascript
 // Write 2 values into a single name